jeffknupp/blog/in_progress/web-frameworks.md

 ### HTTP

-Browsers download websites from *web servers* (or "application servers") using the `HTTP` *protocol* (a *protocol*, in the realm of programming, is a widely published and accepted way for two parties to communicate).
+Browsers download websites from *web servers* (or "application servers") using the `HTTP` *protocol* (a *protocol*, in the realm of programming, is a universally known data format and sequence of steps enabling communication between two parties).
 The `HTTP` protocol is based on a `request-response` model.
 The client (your browser) *requests* data from a web application that resides on a physical machine.
-The web application in turn *responds* to the request with the data requested.
+The web application in turn *responds* to the request with the data your browser requested.

 An important point to remember is that communication is always initiaited by the *client* (your browser).
-The *server* (web server that is) has no way of initiating a connection to you and sending your browser unsolicited data.
+The *server* (web server, that is) has no way of initiating a connection to you and sending your browser unsolicited data.
 If you receive data from a web server, it is because your browser explicitly asked for it.

 #### HTTP Methods

-The `HTTP` protocol, the underlying protocol of the web, is based on the concept of *methods* (or *verbs*).
-The various HTTP methods correspond to different types of requests the client can send, which in turn represent different intentions on the client side.
+Every message in the `HTTP` protocol has an associated *method* (or *verb*).
+The various `HTTP` methods correspond to logically different types of requests the client can send, which in turn represent different intentions on the client side.
 Requesting the HTML of a web page, for example, is logically different than submitting a form, so the two actions require the use of different methods.